Latest

 .jpg)

-Ultra White - 16oz Velvet Underglaze
+Ultra White - 2-oz Amaco Velvet Underglaze

 Ultra White Velvet Underglaze is a bright and opaque white at cone 05, a frosty color at cone 5, and maintains its vividness at cone 10.
 A clear glaze accentuates the color of the underglaze significantly at any temperature.